objcio/articles/2015-02-09-core-image.md

 ### Fetching a Filtered Image

 Filters have a property named `outputImage`.
 As you might guess, it has type `CIImage`.
-So, how do we perform the inverse operation of creating a `UIImage` from a `CIImage`?
-Well, although we've spent all our time so far building up a filter graph, now is the time to invoke the power of the `CIContext` and do the actual work of filtering the image.
+So how do we perform the inverse operation of creating a `UIImage` from a `CIImage`?
+Well, although we've spent all our time thus far building up a filter graph, now is the time to invoke the power of the `CIContext` and do the actual work of filtering the image.

 The simplest way to create a context is to pass a nil options dictionary to its constructor: